ramr/nodejs-custom-version-openshift/README.md

 Optionally, specify the custom version of Node.js you want to run with (Default is v0.8.9).
-If you want to more later version of Node (example v0.9.1), you can change to that by just writing it to the end of the NODEJS_VERSION file.
+If you want to more later version of Node (example v0.9.1), you can change to that by just writing it to the end of the NODEJS_VERSION file and committing that change.

     echo "0.9.1" >> .openshift/markers/NODEJS_VERSION
+    git commit . -m 'use Node version 0.9.1'

 Then push the repo to OpenShift